-It is possible for a student to fail 40 credits and still meet the standard required for the Masters providing that the marks in the failed courses are between 40-49%.
-Please refer to the Examination Regulations (Section E, paragraphs14-19) for full details regarding compensation.
+Postgraduate programmes can be compensated up to 40 credits for PG Diploma/Masters and 20 credits for a PG Certificate.
+So it is possible for a student to fail 40 credits and still meet the standard required for the Masters providing that the marks in the failed courses are between 40-49%.
+Please refer to the Examination Regulations (Section F) for full details regarding compensation.